 With hunting season(s) upon us, it is important to remember that absence makes the heart grow fonder.
 Unless you’re a mother and your husband is gone for any length of time.
 Then, the heart might be bitter.
 (No, not my heart, psh, I’m practically Mother freakin’ Teresa, I’m talking about those other wives, the *bad* wives.)

 Aaaaaanywho, this is a list of stuff that I would recommend, if you know that your husband (or wife, or whatever) is leaving you for a weekend.

 1. Make sure that your bathroom is stocked with plenty of toilet paper.
 Otherwise, you’ll end up desperately begging your 4-year-old to bring you toilet paper, while you are stranded on the toilet.
-He may or may not tease you with it, but you can’t really be mad because he’s actually got a solid sense of humor.
+I would also suggest getting a bathroom mirror with bluetooth speaker so you can effortlessly turn on the lights, play your favorite tunes, or check the weather outside.

 2. Stock up on milk.
 Otherwise you will have to call your mother to rush over on Friday night with a gallon, while your kids are up way past their bed times.
 Seriously, like 2 hours past.